kycpass/web-sdk-v2/README.md

 ### Customisation

-The `config` accepts a `prefill` object to pre-fill the SDK form.
+1. The `config` accepts a `prefill` object to pre-fill the SDK form.
 Only the following fields can be prefilled:
 Legal entity name, Registration code, Country, Representative first name & Representative last name.
 **Note:** The `residenceState` and `residenceCountry` code have to be **alpha2** format. `residenceState` is applicable only when `residenceCountry` is `US`.

+2. Pass any custom reference in `customerReference` to associate it with screenings and corresponding webhook payload.

 Example:
 ```
 config: {
+  customerReference: <any reference id>,
   prefill: {
     legalEntityName: 'Entifyme',
     registrationCode: '111-111-111',